Transcendants/Challenges/README.md

 ### Fork this repo
 > Pull the Level 1 challenges
 > Upload each solved problem in a separate file [.jave, .c, .cpp, .py or .txt]
+> You are free to upload your own questions and solutions, Treat this as your leetcoding repo!

 ### After completing all the level 1 challenges you will be added to our chat channel.